proxv/qlive/gems/qlive-rails/README.md

 Qlive-Rails is a Ruby on Rails engine for running qunit javascript tests using server-side factories and user login.

-Using the [qlive](https://github.com/proxv/qlive) gem, it provides hooks for setting server state before the request is processed by your app, so you can do things like popuplate the page's content with your favorite fixtures library (like factory_girl) and log in a user.
-Qlive inserts the qunit framework and all of your test sources into the page's response.

-It is mainly intended to be used for testing javascript-heavy, single-page web applications (like those built using backbone, angularjs, emberjs, etc.)

-## Benefits:

-* Precisely set fixture content and user login state for your qunit tests
-* Run the same tests both in a browser or headlessly, alongside your normal integration test suite. (with the [qlive-rspec](https://github.com/proxv/qlive-rspec) gem)
-* A dashboard page to link to all of your qlive test suites

 ## Installation

 * Add qlive-rails to your Gemfile: